Fabric-Development/fabric-wiki/src/fabricators.md

 # What are Fabricators?
-Fabricators are special classes that can grab you info from _somewhere_.
-Fabricators can poll data from external shell commands or internal Python functions, and read streams of data like a shell command that stays running or a Python generator function.
+Fabricators are special classes that can grab you info from external shell commands or internal Python functions.
+Fabricators can also read streams of data like a shell command that stays running or a Python generator function.

 Fabricators give you some important options during initalization, including: